 Or you could just use the Upside Down method.

-At 6 AM, I want my brewing method to be as fool-proof as possible.
-Really the only way to mess up the inverted method is to lose control during the flip.
+At 6 AM, I want my brewing method to be as foolproof as possible.
+The only way to mess up the inverted method is to lose control during the flip.
 There is still a possibility of leaking with the inverted method, but it matters far less since it happens at the end of the brewing period when the coffee is ready to exit the brewing chamber.

 Many Variations (Recipes) Work

-The AeroPress was invented in 2005, which makes it super young when it comes to coffee brewing methods.
-Since then there has been a tremendous interest by coffee professionals to improve upon the instructions Aerobie ships with each unit.
+The AeroPress was invented in 2005, making it very young in terms of coffee brewing methods.
+Since then, coffee professionals have been tremendously interested in improving the instructions Aerobie ships with each unit.

-Today there are numerous AeroPress competitions around the world.
-When you search for winning recipes, you will find a wide variance in approaches.
+Today, there are numerous AeroPress competitions around the world.
+You will find a wide variance in approaches when you search for winning recipes.
 Brewing temperature, grind size, brewing time, and even plunge time can vary quite a bit.

-At first glance, the complexity of the recipes might seem intimidating, but they shouldn’t.
-The fact that people are making amazing coffee using wildly different parameters, tells us that the AeroPress is harder to mess up than other coffee brewing methods.
+At first glance, the recipes’ complexity might seem intimidating, but they shouldn’t.
+The fact that people are making amazing coffee using wildly different parameters tells us that the AeroPress is harder to mess up than other coffee brewing methods.

-For this tutorial, we are going to keep it simple.
-Once you’ve got the basics down, venture out, and try some award-winning recipes.
+We are going to keep this tutorial simple.
+Once you’ve mastered the basics, you can venture out and try some award-winning recipes.

 Checklist